Housing at Heathcote

 Heathcote encourages applications from those with skills in a variety of trades and professions.
 The community and the center does not discriminate based on age, gender, race, sexual orientation, or disability status; However, those with physical challenges are encouraged to inform us of limitations and talk with us about reasonable accommodations.

-There are currently no rooms available in Polaris.
+There are currently an apartment and a bedroom available in Polaris.

 Designed by architect, Sigi Koko, and constructed by natural building interns, workshop participants, community member labor (significantly Charles, Michael, Christopher, Dominic, Peggy, Thia, Bob, John, Karen, Greg, and Juji), and with much outside assistance, Polaris is the center’s most recent addition.
 First residents moved in in 2008, and it remains a pleasant, healthy, and well-maintained primary residence unit.